cineengine/pipeline/README.md

       import pipeline
       pipeline.cfb_ui.run() # not implemented yet

-QUICK TUTORIALS
+#QUICK TUTORIALS

+These tutorials are intended for power users, to understand the function and organization of the pipeline's modules.

-- To initialize a set of project definitions (folders, global variables, etc) This is for power users only .. normally this is handled by the UI functions
+- To initialize a set of project definitions (folders, global variables, etc)

       import pipeline.cfb as cfb
       # Note that the project definition module is necessary to initialize any